 Child care is expensive, especially high quality child care.
-Low income families traditionally have lower access to higher quality, affordable child care.
+Low income families traditionally have less access to higher quality, affordable child care.
 The welfare to work movement created its own set of issues for working parents.
 Many of the jobs that welfare recipients have entered pay very low wages with no benefits.
 They also frequently involve non-traditional hours (evenings, weekends, or overnights).
-According to the Annie E. Casey Foundation's 2013 Kids

-Count Data Book, 23% of children in New York State live in poverty.
+According to the Annie E. Casey Foundation's 2013 Kids Count Data Book, 23% of children in New York State live in poverty.
 National 22% of children live in poverty.
-48

-A total of 3,403 families in Broome County are on public assistance.49 There are 50 families in Chenango County on public assistance50.
-There are 238 families in Tioga County on public assistance.51 The New York State Child Care Block Grant (NYS CCBG) projected allocation is \$4,057,382 to Broome County from 2014-201552, \$529,121 to Chenango County for 2013-2014,53 and \$1,709,000 to Tioga County for 2014-2015.54
+A total of 754 families in Broome County are receiving child care assistance.25 There are 60 families in Chenango County receiving child care assistance26.
+There are 202 families in Tioga County receiving child care assistance.27 The New York State Child Care Block Grant (NYS CCBG) projected allocation is \$3,941,194 to Broome County from 2015-2016, \$600,000 to Chenango County for 2015-2016, and \$1,709,000 to Tioga County for 2015-2016.

-The average cost of full-time child care for infants in Broome County is \$7,800 per year per child in family child care and \$10,036 for center based child care.
-The average cost of full time child care for a preschooler in Broome County is \$7,280 per year per child for family child care and \$9,100 per year for center based child care.55
+The average cost of full-time child care for infants in Broome County is \$7,748 per year per child in family child care and \$10,088 for center based child care.
+The average cost of full time child care for a preschooler in Broome County is \$7,332 per year per child for family child care and \$8,892 per year for center based child care.28

-TABLE 14: Subsidized Rate (Market Rate) Versus Private Pay Rates for Child $Care^{56}$
+TABLE 14: Subsidized Rate (Market Rate) Versus Private Pay Rates for Child Care 29

 DSS Market Private Pay DSS Market Private Pay

 Rate Rate Rate Rate

 Center-based Center-based Family care Family care

 Weekly Rate Weekly Rate Weekly Rate Weekly Rate

-Infants \$190 \$193 \$150 \$150
+Infants \$190 \$194 \$150 \$149

-Toddlers \$180 \$185 \$140 \$145
+Toddlers \$180 \$182 \$140 \$143

-Preschool \$170 \$175 \$140 \$140
+Preschool \$170 \$171 \$140 \$141

-School Age \$160 \$156 \$140 \$138
+School Age \$160 \$143 \$140 \$125

-Both the subsidized/market rate and the private pay rate is more than the cost of public college tuition in New York: \$6,170 per year for a four year state college57 or \$4,108 for a local two year college.58
+Both the subsidized/market rate and the private pay rate is more than the cost of public college tuition in New York: \$6,470 per year for a four year state college30 or \$4,210 for a local two year college.

-According to a report published by Child Care Aware of America titled "Parents and the High Cost of Child Care: 2014 Report", New York State ranks #1 in a list of least affordable states for infant care in child care centers and #1 for the least affordable state for preschool age care in child care centers.59
+According to a report published by Child Care Aware of America titled "Parents and the High Cost of Child Care: 2015 Report", New York State ranks #3 in a list of least affordable states for infant care in child care centers and #1 for the least affordable state for preschool age care in child care centers.

-The price parents or DSS pays for child care is high, but does not accurately reflect what proving quality child care costs, especially for child care centers.
+The price parents or DSS pays for child care is high, but does not accurately reflect what providing quality child care costs, especially for child care centers.
 Center Directors indicate that parent or DSS payments alone are not enough to operate a quality program.
 Additional funding is necessary.
-In the last 2 years, 3 child care centers in Broome County have closed due to financial issues and the cost of operating a quality program.
+In the last 3 years, 3 child care centers in Broome County have closed due to financial issues and the cost of operating a quality program.

 The biggest cost for a program is salaries for staff.
 NYS OCFS regulations dictate required staff-child ratios.
 Even if a program can accommodate more children in the physical space, it is often not cost effective to add additional staff.
 Knowing the importance of high quality child care, the qualifications of the child care providers are critical.
 However, the people we entrust to provide quality child care for our children are often not highly compensated.
-On average, in center-based care, an assistant teacher earns \$8.80 per hour, while a lead teacher earns \$9.40 per hour.
-60 The increase in minimum wage from \$7.25 to \$8.00 in New York in December 2014 affected many child care centers.
+On average, in center-based care, an assistant teacher earns \$9.21 per hour, while a lead teacher earns \$10.18 per hour.
+The increase in minimum wage to \$9.00 in New York in December 2015 affected many child care centers.
 Many are only paying minimum wage.
-The next increase in December 2015 to \$9.00 an hour will again affect centers.